iai-group/guidelines/github/README.md

 For papers, we follow the [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), where a separate branch is created for each new feature.

   * Create an issue for the feature/writing TODO.
   * Create a feature branch off the latest state of the project, i.e., the master branch.
-Name the branch using the `#[issue_no]-[description]` pattern, e.g., `#27-adding-term-weighting`:
+Name the branch using the `feature/#[issue_no]-[description]` pattern, e.g., `#27-adding-term-weighting`:
     ```
     git checkout master
     git fetch origin
     git reset --hard origin/master
-    git checkout -b #27-adding-term-weighting
+    git checkout -b feature/#27-adding-term-weighting
     ```
   * Commit changes; last commit should contain "closing #issue_number".
   * Ask for a code review